-- 2021 ARP Electric School Bus Rebates Eligibility List (pdf) - 2021 ARP Electric School Bus Rebates Program Guide - 2021 ARP Electric School Bus Rebates Application a.
+1. Public school districts listed on the ARP Electric School Bus Rebates Eligibility List a.
 Districts on the eligibility list are estimated to have 30% or more students living in poverty based on the US Census Small Area Income and Poverty Estimates (SAIPE) School District Estimates for 2019.